 - ½ teaspoon red pepper flakes

-- Cook pasta according to package directions for al dente pasta.
+- In salted boiling water, cook pasta according to package directions for al dente pasta.
 Drain and rinse with cold water until pasta is room temperature.
 Place pasta in a large bowl.

 - Add cherry tomatoes, pepperoni, onion, bell pepper, mozzarella, parmesan, and olives to the bowl.
 Set aside.

 - In a separate bowl, add olive oil, vinegar, italian seasoning, garlic powder, salt, pepper, and red pepper flakes.
-Stir to combine.
+Whisk to combine.